saurb/soundwalks.org/README.markdown

 # Soundwalks.org

-Soundwalks.org is a social network for sharing, annotating, and mapping environmental sound recordings.
+Soundwalks.org will be a social network for sharing, annotating, and mapping environmental sound recordings.
 Soundwalks uses the Soundwalk Ruby library: http://github.com/plant/soundwalk.

-(Soundwalks.org is currently under development and not operational.)
+The current source reflects a very simplistic interface to basic feature-extraction capabilities of the Soundwalk library.